 Toppling Kings in the Promise land! – 31 Kings are recorded in the promise land, each one of them represent a strong hold in our heart.
 When we rest in God and place our confidence in him, he conquers them!
 Their names and places also have spiritual meaning.

 Growing the kingdom in the end of time! – As pictured by the parable of the sower of the seed, people respond differently to the message of the kingdom of God (Luke 8: 5-15).
 When God’s word is planted in our heart and we respond favorably it begins to grow, if we follow his leading it will take dominion over our heart.
 The kingdom of God is spiritual, it is also corporal and unites many in the kingdom.
 Jesus will reign in the kingdom of God until the time of the end when he will hand it over to God the Father (1Cor 15:24-28).

 Lucifer and the kingdom of God – Lucifer said five times in his heart “I will” (Isaiah 14:12-14) which was the beginning of his downfall as he claimed his independence from God.
-As a result he was cast out of heaven along with many other angels who sided with him and are destined for eternal damnation!
-No one can live in the kingdom of God who does not do his will.
+As a result, he was cast out of heaven along with many other angels who sided with him and are destined for eternal damnation!
+No one can live in the kingdom of God who does not do God’s will.
 Jesus said “Not everyone who says to me, Lord, Lord, will enter into the Kingdom of heaven, only the one who does the will of my Father in heaven…(Matt 7:21)

 Preaching the kingdom of God – What better message could we tell people?
 There is a Kingdom who is run by our creator, He is all knowing and all powerful and his very essence is Love!
 All that live in his Kingdom live with a peace that passes all understanding!